SQL: Standardization history

 SQL was adopted as a standard by the ANSI in 1986 as SQL-86 and the ISO in 1987.
 It is maintained by ISO/IEC JTC 1, Information technology, Subcommittee SC 32, Data management and interchange.

 Until 1996, the National Institute of Standards and Technology (NIST) data-management standards program certified SQL DBMS compliance with the SQL standard.
 Vendors now self-certify the compliance of their products.

 The original standard declared that the official pronunciation for "SQL" was an initialism: /ˌɛsˌkjuːˈɛl/ ("ess cue el").
 Regardless, many English-speaking database professionals (including Donald Chamberlin himself) use the acronym-like pronunciation of /ˈsiːkwəl/ ("sequel"), mirroring the language's prerelease development name, "SEQUEL".
 The SQL standard has gone through a number of revisions:

 Current standard

-The standard is commonly denoted by the pattern: ISO/IEC DIS 9075-n:yyyy Part n: title, or, as a shortcut, ISO/IEC 9075 (The term 'DIS' is not used in older versions).
+The standard is commonly denoted by the pattern: ISO/IEC 9075-n:yyyy Part n: title, or, as a shortcut, ISO/IEC 9075.
 Interested parties may purchase the standards documents from ISO, IEC, or ANSI.
 Some old drafts are freely available.

 ISO/IEC 9075 is complemented by ISO/IEC 13249: SQL Multimedia and Application Packages and some Technical reports.

-Anatomy of SQL Standard

-The SQL standard is divided into 10 parts, but with gaps in the numbering due to the withdrawal of outdated parts.